virteal/Inox/README.md

 Contrary to _aliases_, words defined in one dialect are available is all the other ones.

 To create a new dialect, simply swith to it.
+Then it is a matter of words, methods of object, syntaxic aliases and some advanced technics yet to be fully described.

 ```
 /MyDialEct dialect, alias( "Fun", "to" )
-Fun HeLlO  "WoLD" out
+Fun HeLlO  "WorLD" out
 HeLlo
 ```